Washington State University Athletics

 What is your go to pregame meal?

-Rice and chicken just to keep it simple, don't want to get too bloated before the game but also want to get in some good carbs and protein.
+Rice and chicken just to keep it simple, I don't want to get too bloated before the game but also want to get in some good carbs and protein.

 If you didn't play football, what sport would you play and why?